luapower/website/www/md/faq.md

 Yes.
 Almost all packages have a non-viral, open-source license, and many are in public domain.
 If in doubt, check the package table on the homepage (click on the license column to sort by license).

-Luapower itself is in Public Domain.
+Luapower itself, which includes the git wrapper, the build scripts, and the luapower module are all in Public Domain.

 ## Can I use it with plain Lua?

 Partially, yes.
 All Lua modules should work with Lua 5.1 just fine, and some of them might even work with Lua 5.2 out-of-the-box.
-Lua/C modules should work with Lua 5.1 (on Windows, the Lua dll must be (re)named `lua51.dll`).
+Lua/C modules should work with Lua 5.1 (with which LuaJIT is ABI-compatible).

 You can also compile stock Lua, bundle it as a luapower package and use that as your runtime instead of luajit.